utnet-org/utility/pytest/README.md

 ### Running tests locally

-To run tests locally first compile a debug build of the framework package, make sure that all required Python packages are installed and then execute the test file using python.
+To run tests locally first compile a debug build of the infra package, make sure that all required Python packages are installed and then execute the test file using python.
 For example: